NovixStuff/Netro/readme.md

 Step 2 - Insert ```RBLX_KEY=your_.ROBLOXSECURITY_key_here``` and replace the key value with your .ROBLOXSECURITY cookie.

-Step 3 - Install the required modules by running ```npm install express dotenv node-fetch cors express```
+Step 3 - Install the required modules by running ```npm install express dotenv node-fetch cors node-cache```

 Step 4 - Start the server by running ```node server.js```